Engine-Codes - Dodge - B123E Dodge

 • Faulty Park Assist Module

-|How to Fix the B123E Dodge Code?
+How to Fix the DTC B123E Dodge?

-Start by checking the "Possible Causes" listed above.
+Check the 'Possible Causes' listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector pins.

-|What is the Cost to Diagnose the Code B123E Dodge?
+What is the Cost to Diagnose the Code?

 Labor: 1.0

-|What are Code B123E Dodge Possible Symptoms?
+What are Code Possible Symptoms?

 • Engine Light ON (or Service Engine Soon Warning Light)

-|What Does the B123E Dodge Code Mean?
+What Does the B123E Dodge Code Mean?

 The Park Assist Module monitors the Park Assist (PTS) Sensor #10.
 The Park Assist Module sets the OBDII code when the Park Assist (PTS) Sensor #10 is not to factory specifications.